Beyond Single-Shot Fidelity: Chernoff-Based Throughput Optimization in Superconducting Qubit Readout: Stochastic Communication Model of Dispersive Readout

 where $\chi$ is the dispersive shift and $\kappa$ is the cavity linewidth \cite{gambetta2008quantum}.

 The information reaching the homodyne detector is processed via a matched filter to maximize the signal-to-noise ratio (SNR) \cite{clerk2010introduction, boutin2017resonator}.
-The filter weighting $h(t) = \Delta\alpha(t)$ is chosen to match the expected signal shape.
-For a given integration time $\tau$, the squared signal-to-noise ratio at the detector is:
+The filter weighting $h(t)$ is chosen to match the expected signal shape $h(t) = \Delta\alpha(t)$.
+For a given integration time $\tau$, the squared signal-to-noise ratio ($SNR^2$) at the detector is:

 where $\eta$ is the overall quantum efficiency and $\bar{n}$ is the steady-state photon number.
 We define the matched-filter score as a normalized projection variable whose conditional noise variance is unity.
 In this convention, detector inefficiency $\eta$ enters exclusively through the mean separation encoded in $\mathrm{SNR}(\tau)$, while the additive noise variance of the score distribution is fixed to one.
-The statistical structure of these distributions determines the persistence of quantum signatures under noise \cite{preskill2018quantum, Harrow2017Sampling}.
-While we assume a standard homodyne detection chain, on-chip microwave photon counters have demonstrated comparable performance by mapping quantum information directly into binary click statistics \cite{opremcak2021high}.
+As established in the characterization of NISQ-era resources, the statistical structure of these distributions determines the persistence of quantum signatures under noise \cite{preskill2018quantum, Harrow2017Sampling}.
+While we assume a standard homodyne detection chain, alternative high-efficiency detection schemes using on-chip microwave photon counters have demonstrated comparable performance by mapping quantum information directly into binary click statistics \cite{opremcak2021high}.